netmail-open/wjelement/README.md

 ==================================

 WJElement is a very flexible JSON library developed by Messaging Architects.
-It was created for MA's "WARP" webserver, and is built on top of the (also- included) lower-level WJReader and WJWriter libraries.
+It was created for MA's "WARP" webserver, and is built on top of the (also-included) lower-level WJReader and WJWriter libraries.

+See the [wiki] for more information and full [API](wiki/WJElement-API) reference.

 WJReader and WJWriter are optimized for speed and memory-efficiency.
 WJElement focuses on flexibility and handy features, allowing C code to